 Evaluating Your Business

-If you need further details into whether or not modernization is an investment you need to make, you should ask yourself the following questions about your business or company:
+f you need further details into whether or not modernization is a project investment you need to make, you should ask yourself the following questions about your business or company:

 While these questions allow for more open-ended thinking, they still yield similar results to the software questions.
-If your business has evolved, plans to implement changes for growth, and requires more complex solutions and capabilities, you will need modernized software to accommodate.
+If your business has evolved, plans to implement changes for growth, and requires more complex solutions and capabilities, you will need modernized software and innovation to accommodate your needs.

 Approaches to Legacy System Modernization

-Modernization encompasses a range of methods depending on you and your business goals.
+Modernization encompasses a range of methods that depend on you and your business goals.
 These methods include the following:

-- Add new software that is equipped to handle your business goals and evolution.
+Add new software and tools that are equipped to handle your business goals and evolution.

-- Implement a development platform that creates a different environment for your data, such as a Cloud infrastructure or browser.
+Implement a development platform that creates a different environment for your data and databases, such as a Cloud infrastructure or browser.

-No matter which way your Legacy System gets modernized, the ideal upgrade should include some semblance of reimagination.
-Reimagining, concerning modernization, should encompass capturing data and re-working it to form patterns and organizations to benefit you and your business.
+Whenever addressing legacy modernization, the ideal adoption, upgrade and integration should include some semblance of reimagination.
+Reimagining legacy transformation, should encompass capturing data and re-working it to form patterns and organizations to benefit you and your business.

 Our Approach to Legacy Application Modernization

-We take an initial analytical and holistic approach to determine the best proceedings before recommending a software platform digital transformation.
-We consider the modernization cost and risk before eventually evaluating other benefits.
-Ultimately, our attack plan involves transforming your existing software into a platform equipped to work within the proper platform and environment for you.
+We take an initial analytical and holistic approach to determine the main reasons and best proceedings before recommending a software platform digital transformation.
+We consider the modernization cost, the ROI, effort and risk before eventually evaluating other benefits.
+Ultimately, our attack plan involves transforming your existing software into a solution that is equipped to work within the proper platform and environment for you.

 For all of our modernization processes, we focus on three essential steps to formulate an upgrade plan:

-- Investigate all touchpoints within your organization that can help to maximize the benefits of software modernization at little additional cost – yielding tremendous benefits to your top and bottom lines.
+Investigate all touchpoints within your organization or team that can help to maximize the benefits of software modernization at little additional cost and minimum resources – yielding tremendous benefits to your top and bottom lines.

 Our initial steps are essential to reach step four.
 We need to understand your entire business and stakeholders in order to identify all potential opportunities.
 Plus, we need to know what aspects of your existing system architecture needs revamping, as well as the complexity, benefits and expected ROI before developing an appropriate modernization plan.

-For example, if your business goal is to accommodate a large consumer-base, we can formulate a specific method to accommodate and exceed customer expectations.
+For example, if your business goal is to accommodate a large consumer-base, we can formulate a specific method to accommodate and exceed customer expectations with great agility.

 Client Example: Maidenbaum Property Tax Reduction Group

-We first met with Maidenbaum Property Tax Reduction Group to evaluate their existing software and understand their business critical platform before outlining the necessary strategy to bolster growth.
+We first met with Maidenbaum Property Tax Reduction Group to evaluate their existing software and understand their business-critical platform before outlining the teams necessary strategy to bolster growth.
 To determine the best software needed, we had to research their problems and challenges, and determine which software would yield results and sustain a strong foundation for the company in the long run in order to maintain an edge over the competition.

 To benefit Maidenbaum Property Tax Reduction Group the most, we developed a high-quality marketing module complete with custom software to account for all of the company’s unique needs.
-From there, we said goodbye to their legacy system and hello to new, upgraded software.
+From there, we said goodbye to their legacy system and hello to new, upgraded software complete with documentation.

-Since the Legacy System Modernization, Maidenbaum Property Tax Reduction Group has risen to number one within their industry, serving more than 65,000 clients and increasing their performance by more than 10X.
+Since the Legacy System Modernization, Maidenbaum Property Tax Reduction Group has risen to number one among the competitors within their industry, serving more than 75,000 clients and increasing their performance by more than 10X.
 They are now almost 3X larger than their nearest competitor.

 Benefits of Legacy Software Modernization

-Legacy System Modernization yields many benefits, mostly because without an upgrade, the software becomes obsolete and incapable of handling modern applications and software security updates.
-Therefore, modernizing your legacy technology will result in significant security risk, error risk, low-speed, and cost reductions.
+Legacy System Modernization yields many benefits, mostly because without an upgrade, the software code structure becomes obsolete and incapable of handling modern applications and software security updates.
+Therefore, modernizing your legacy technology will result in lower security risk, error risk, low-speed, and cost reductions.
 We will help your business maintain control over software systems with a variety of modernization options.

 For example, in 2015, the National Background Information Bureau run by the US government suffered a massive hack because of its legacy technology.
 The critical systems’ out-of-date software left the company vulnerable to cyber-attacks and errors, allowing a hack to occur.
 The leak led to Legacy Software Modernization, which involved a comprehensive replatform implementation, so that the software could withstand any potential risks from that point forward.

 Modernization strategies concerning code may involve code refactoring.
 This method allows developers to decompile existing code and compile it into a binary format.
 Binary code optimizes the system and makes it run faster.
 In other words, the system will run faster, whereas a system that isn’t modernized will run at a sluggish pace.

 The most important impact of legacy software staying in use is security vulnerabilities.
 If your company is running mission-critical operations with any of these systems or platforms, give us a call to discuss any possible projects.

 There are no benefits to running on a dated Legacy System.
-Investing in Legacy System Modernization will allow your business to flourish just as it did for the Maidenbaum Property Tax Reduction Group.
-Modernization will equip your system with the necessary software and updates to handle current IE and browsers while simultaneously reducing risks and costs, meeting requirements and increasing the business value.
+Investing in Legacy System Modernization and software replacement will allow your business to flourish just as it did for cases such as the Maidenbaum Property Tax Reduction Group.
+Implementing a strong modernization project will equip your system with the necessary software design and updates to handle current IE and browsers while simultaneously reducing risks and costs, meeting requirements and increasing the business value.

 Since technology drastically changes every year, now is the time to optimize your systems’ application architecture and bolster your business attributes as many other successful companies and enterprises have already done.
 A strong modernization strategy to update legacy code is crucial to the success of your business.